 6. They miss you

 It’s perfectly understandable that your baby would miss you at bedtime, because … who wouldn’t?!
 You’re marvellous, right?!
 That said, clingy babies can be very challenging for tired parents.
 If your bub just can’t do without you, have a chat to your GP or Maternal Child Health Nurse and get some support and advice on how to best manage this in a way that makes sense to you.

 7. They feel poorly

 Teething, colic, ear aches, colds.
 There’s a whole host of uncomfortable reasons your child might still be awake.
 Make a note of any physical symptoms, if this wakefulness persists, and check in with your GP.
-Keep an eye on snuffly or restless little ones once they’re in bed with a monitor like the Oricom Secure870 Touchscreen Video Baby Monitor.
+Keep an eye on snuffly or restless little ones once they’re in bed with a baby monitor.
 It’ll give you some peace of mind and might even offer further clues about what’s keeping your baby up.

 Having trouble getting your baby to sleep?
 Our Sleep School experts can help.
 Click to find out more or book a one-on-one session.